Dutch Words in the Japanese Language

 in Dutch some gairaigo are stones and periodic table elements and some common objects and words that were brought to Japan by Dutch influence.
 I hope you make good use of the words mentioned in this article.

-Dutch words in Japanese language
+Dutch words in the Japanese language

 Dutch Quarter in Nagasaki